Katharine Woolley: Gertrude Bell

 Gertrude Bell was a renowned and highly influential archaeologist in the Middle East.
 Gertrude is said to have called Katharine "dangerous" and capable of ending a dispute among the workmen by merely showing up.
-The specifics nature of the relationship between Bell and Woolley is unclear.
+The specific nature of the relationship between Bell and Woolley is unclear.

 Agatha Christie

 Woolley was the inspiration for the murder victim Louise Leidner in the novel Murder in Mesopotamia by Agatha Christie, published in 1936.
 The novel has been described as "a study of the persona of Katharine Woolley."
 Max Mallowan claimed that "Katharine did not recognize certain traits which might have been taken as applicable to herself, and took no umbrage", though in a 2012 lecture at the British Museum Henrietta McCall said that Katharine was aware Leidner was based on her and apparently enjoyed the notoriety, despite the character's portrayal as difficult.

-Christie's second marriage in 1930 was to Max Mallowan, Sir Leonard Woolley's assistant at Ur.
-In her autobiography, Christie refers to Woolley:"Katharine Woolley, who was to become one of my great friends in the years to come, was an extraordinary character.
-People have been divided always between disliking her with a fierce and vengeful hatred, and being entranced by her possibly because she switched from one mood to another so easily that you never knew where you were with her.
-People would declare that she was impossible, that they would have no more to do with her, that it was insupportable the way she treated you; and then, suddenly, once again they would be fascinated.
-Of one thing I am quite positive, and that is if one had to choose one woman to be a companion on a desert island, or some place where you would have no one else to entertain you, she would hold your interest as practically no one else could.
-The things she wanted to talk about were never banal.
-She stimulated your mind into thinking along some pathway that had not before suggested itself to you.
-She was capable of rudeness in fact she had an insolent rudeness, when she wanted to, that was unbelievable but if she wished to charm you she would succeed every time."